Ketan2010/Muskaan/README.md

 A lending hand.

 ## Contribution Guide
-(Step 1 and 2 will needed only once)
+(Step 1 and 2 will need only once)
 1. initialise git repository in your project directory if not already

 ```